Miko (ice cream): History

-To respond to the development of sales, they bought Fort Carré (formerly a beer manufacturer) and installed a factory and automated machines there in 1954 for the manufacture of ice cream imported from America.
-The "big merchant from Saint-Dizier" even wins ahead of the three industrial groups Motta, Nestlé and Unilever.
+To respond to the development of sales, they bought the Brasserie de Fort Carré (formerly a brewery in St. Dizier) and in 1954 installed a factory and automated machines imported from America for the manufacture of ice cream.
+The "big merchant from Saint-Dizier" even won ahead of the three industrial groups Motta (from Italy), Nestlé and Unilever.

 In the 1970s and 1980s, the Ortiz-Miko company sponsored cycling teams and the Tour de France.

-The company employs 1,100 people and supplies 10,000 points of sale.
-In 1986, it bought the Nantes ice cream manufacturer Frigécréme from BSN.
+The company employed 1,100 people and supplies 10,000 points of sale.
+In 1986, it bought the Nantes ice cream manufacturer Frigécrème from BSN (now Danone).
 In 1990, Miko was the leading French group in very cold food products with 6,000 employees and 5 billion francs in turnover.
 The company exports and has a foothold on all continents: American (Canada), African (Egypt, Senegal, Reunion, Djibouti), Oceanic (New Caledonia) and Asian (Japan, Korea).

 With the Ortiz heirs fighting over the inheritance, the declining company was bought in 1994 for 413 million euros by Unilever (a group that owns the Cornetto, Motta and Carte d'Or brands).
 It is integrated into COGESAL, the group's frozen food division, renamed COGESAL-MIKO on this occasion.
 Miko subsequently replaced the group's ice cream brand, Motta.
-The Miko factory moves to the Trois-Fontaines industrial zone, still in Saint-Dizier.
+The Miko factory moved to the Trois-Fontaines industrial zone, still in Saint-Dizier.
 The MIKO tower of the former factory is today a Miko museum and a cinema.